 Premature babies can have long-term health problems as well.
 Generally, the more premature the baby, the more serious and long-lasting the health problems may be.

 More babies are surviving even though they are born early and are very small.
 But it is best to prevent preterm labor if possible.

 It's important to get good prenatal care while you are pregnant.
 Your healthcare provider can help find problems and suggest lifestyle changes to lower the risk for preterm labor and birth.
 Some ways to help prevent prematurity include:

 Your healthcare provider may give you the hormone progesterone if you are at high risk for preterm birth.
 Progesterone can help if you have had a previous preterm birth.

-Premature babies often need time to "catch up" in both development and growth.
-In the hospital, this catch-up time may involve learning to eat and sleep, as well as steadily gaining weight.
+Premature babies often need time to catch up in both development and growth.
+In the hospital, this catch-up time may mean learning to eat and sleep, as well as steadily gaining weight.
 Babies may stay in the hospital until they reach the pregnancy due date.
-They may be cared for in a neonatal intensive care unit (NICU) and an intermediate NICU.
+They may be cared for in a neonatal intensive care unit (NICU).

 Talk with your baby's healthcare provider about when your baby will be able to go home.
 In general, babies can go home when they:

 Before discharge, premature babies need an eye exam and hearing test to check for problems related to prematurity.
 You must be able to give care, including medicines and feedings, before your baby can go home.
 You will also need information about follow-up visits with the baby's healthcare provider and vaccines.
 Many hospitals have special follow-up healthcare programs for premature and low-birth-weight babies.

 Even though they are otherwise ready to go home, some babies still have special needs.
 This includes things such as extra oxygen or tube feedings.
 You will learn how to take care of your baby if he or she needs these things.
 Hospital staff can help set up special home care.